hudl/data-docs/style/hudl_sql_style_guide.md

   PARTITION BY
     category_id,
     year
+  ORDER BY
-  ORDER BY pledged DESC
+    pledged DESC
   ROWS UNBOUNDED PRECEDING
 ) AS category_year

 SELECT
 FROM
-WHERE sport in (
+WHERE sport IN (
   ‘Football’,
   ‘Basketball’
 )